vishalkrishnads/Grovit/README.md

 ## Prerequisites
 * A smartphone running Android 8.0+
 * A good internet connection
-* Dummy credentials for ThingSpeak.
+* Dummy credentials for a [ThingSpeak](https://thingspeak.com) channel.
 If you don't wanna create an account for yourself, use our credentials:
   * ID: 1371522
   * Password: FWSEJN2A2UOMPZ6H
 * Optionally, set up the cicuit as explained in the cicuits section

+## Setting up the app
+1. Install the app on your android device by following this link
+2. Open it and grant all necessary permissions
+3. Add a device using the dummy credentials or by creating a ThingSpeak channel with 4 fields and then using it's credentials.
+4. Select the device that you added
+5. Now, you can interact with your device through Grovi, a virtual assistant or by directly switching values from the app.